-- To provide an understanding of the tools, techniques and processes for documenting and assessing cultural resources, producing management plans, and implementation.
+- To provide an understanding of the tools, techniques, and processes for documenting and assessing cultural resources, and producing and implementing management plans.

-Students must obtain at least B- for their MA thesis to complete the MA program.
+Students must obtain at least a B- for their MA thesis to complete the MA program.

-The thesis will focus on a particular topic identified by the student as an area of particular interest and/or pertinent to his/her future career or further research in Cultural Heritage.
+The thesis will focus on a particular topic identified by the student as an area of special interest and/or pertinent to his/her future career or further research in Cultural Heritage.

-The thesis enables a student to demonstrate the knowledge and skills acquired during coursework, as well as their ability to conduct a research project, produce high quality academic paper and defend their thesis.
+The thesis enables a student to demonstrate the knowledge and skills acquired during coursework, as well as their ability to conduct a research project, produce high-quality academic writing and defence.

-Upon completing the Master’s program in Cultural Heritage Management, students will have acquired the following skills and knowledge:
+Upon completing the Master’s program in Cultural Heritage, students will have acquired the following skills and knowledge:

 - Appreciation of the complexity of heritage economics, its relationship to tourism, to the local community and to conservation issues.

 - An understanding of the role of heritage in the broader political and legal context, including issues of contested heritage, dark heritage (heritage from periods of tragedy or war or discredited political regimes) and an understanding of the role of heritage in forming identity at the local, regional, national and transnational levels.